SiliconLabsSoftware/docs-matter/sld477-matter-quick-start-demo/01-wifi-quick-start-demo.md

 6. Click **Flash** to flash the device.

 Once the device is flashed, it will be ready for commissioning and further testing.

+> **Note:** By default, device logs are enabled on UART (serial terminal).
+Refer to [Logging Configuration](/matter/{build-docspace-version}/matter-overview-guides/matter-logging-configuration.md) to configure the logging destination to JLink or UART.